-I’ve blogged in the past about how math instruction used to be a huge struggle in my classroom and how I solved that problem by using a guided math workshop approach to teaching.
+I’ve blogged in the past about how math instruction used to be a huge struggle in my classroom and how I solved that problem by using a guided math workshop approach.
 This allowed me to greatly increase student engagement, easily meet the diverse needs of every single student, and best of all, take my students’ understanding of math to a much higher level.
-Today, I’ll be talking about math walls and other tools to help you teach elementary math vocabulary, but first let me tell you how I got here.
+Today, I’ll be talking about math walls and other tools to help you teach elementary math vocabulary.
+First, let me tell you how I got here.

 I LOVED teaching math.

 But, still there was a lingering problem.
 There were many times that I was confident my students were proficient in a skill, but they’d get problems incorrect.
 This was especially problematic with standardized assessments (my least favorite thing in the world of education).
 I was not able to clarify anything or answer whatever questions they would’ve asked me in our normal math block.

 I clearly remember walking around my room (for hours) proctoring “the big test.”.
 It was very difficult to watch.
 I saw the looks of confusion, frustration, and anxiety on the faces of what was up until that point, my highest performing cohort of 3rd grade mathematicians.
 This was a group that required a lot of extensions and enrichment because they had demonstrated such strengths in math throughout the year.
 Yet…